-What I would put in the description is possibly ‘from a smoke free/pet free home’ (if applicable) as there’s nothing worse than receiving clothing coated in dog hair or stinking of smoke, so this might appeal to buyers more.
+What I would put in the description is possibly ‘from a smoke free/pet free home’ (if applicable).
+There’s nothing worse than receiving clothing coated in dog hair or stinking of smoke, so this might appeal to buyers more.
 I usually write that I will combine postage too – If I read this in an item I’m looking at, I’m more tempted to click ‘view other items’ and see if I can get more of a bargain.

-I would also write in detail here about any flaws and refer the buyer to the photographs – just to cover yourself in the event of any cases being opened.
+I would also write in detail here about any flaws and refer the buyer to the photographs.
+Just to cover yourself in the event of a buyer opening a case.
 Ebay tends to side with buyers, so cover your ass.

 If there’s anything wrong with the item, or you’re selling it because it’s a funny size or weird fit, or it itches, state this in your listing.
 Again, you want to avoid buyers have any reason to return the item, so give them all the information upfront.
 Selling clothes on eBay can become a minefield if the listing can be construed as even slightly misleading.
-Do as much as possible to avoid cases being opened against you.
+Do as much as possible to avoid someone opening a case against you.

 Postage is a contentious subject, particularly since eBay started charging fees on it.
 Different sellers have different ideas on what works best with postage.

-You can check the size using a guide, I have one of these.
+You can check the size using a guide, I have a royal mail sizing guide.

-As a buyer, I am put off by anyone who charges over £3 postage – I know a lot of sellers do this to account for the Final Value Fee and the cost of packaging, but I would rather build that into the cost of the item where it’s less visible.
+As a buyer, I am put off by anyone who charges over £3 postage.
+I know a lot of sellers do this to account for the Final Value Fee and the cost of packaging.
+I would rather build that into the cost of the item where it’s less visible.
 You’re unlikely to pay £3 for a top and £4 postage.

 Fancy giving reselling a try?
 Read How I made over £300 in my first 60 days as an EBay Reseller by Skinny Spending

-Don’t waste money on packaging, you’re not going to make a fortune from selling clothes on eBay so don’t waste your profits on unnecessary packaging.
-Whilst it might look nice to receive a dress wrapped carefully in tissue paper and then in a padded envelope it’s unnecessary – it’s going in the bin (though any padded envelopes I receive, I do keep to reuse).
-Mailing bags are the cheapest and easiest form of packaging for clothes.
-They can be bought in bulk cheaply on eBay and poundshops sell them (though you’re not getting the best value if you buy them from a shop).
+Don’t waste money on packaging.
+You’re not going to make a fortune from selling clothes on eBay so don’t waste your profits on unnecessary packaging.
+Whilst it might look nice to receive a dress wrapped carefully in tissue paper and then in a padded envelope it’s unnecessary.
+It’s going in the bin (though any padded envelopes I receive, I do keep to reuse).
+Mailing sacks are the cheapest and easiest form of packaging for clothes.
+You can buy them in bulk cheaply on eBay and poundshops sell them.
+(Though you’re not getting the best value if you buy them from a shop).

 I always carefully fold clothes and slide into a mailing bag.
 I’ve never had any complaints about my packaging and my P&P rating is 5 out of 5.